CambriaSolutions/MDHS-PolicySearch/README.md

 16. Deploy the parser with `gcloud deploy`
 17. After deployment, in the Google Cloud web console, upgrade each cloud function and the app engine to the appripriate tier.

+## Development and production environments

+Firebase requires separate projects to [host multiple environments](https://firebase.google.com/docs/projects/multiprojects) for the interface and functions.

+To differentiate between the two, use the command `firebase use -P *environment*` prior to any running `firebase deploy` as detailed above.

 ## Files to update prior to deployment

 #### Top-level